Prime Unit Identity

 Tip

+Instead of a proved formula we came to an expression called zeta function that first appeared in a paper in 1737 entitled Variae observationes circa series infinitas.
 This expression states that the sum of the zeta function is equal to the product of the reciprocal of one minus the reciprocal of primes to the powers.
 But what has this got to do with the primes?
 The answer is in the following product taken over the primes p (discovered by Leonhard Euler):

 zeta function